-- In 2012 there were no responses.

-- In 2015 the only response to the consultation was a trade response dealing with application matters.
+In 2015 the only response to the consultation was a trade response dealing with application matters.

-- In 2018 there were two responses

-- In 2021 there we no responses
+In 2012 there were no responses.

-Should any response from the 2025 - 27 consultation indicate concerns, the matter will be reported to the Licensing and Appeals Committee for consideration and resolution.
+There will be a full consultation on the 2019-21 statement and full use will be made of the Council's website consultation process as well.
+Should any response from the current consultation indicate concerns, the matter will be reported to the Alcohol and Entertainments Committee for consideration and resolution.